1978–79 FA Cup: Fourth round proper

 The fourth round of games were intended to be played over the weekend 26–27 January 1979, but by this time only eight matches had been played, of which three went to replays.
 The other games were completed either midweek on 29–31st, or on 5 or 12 February.
 Replays were played at various times after the initial games.

 Fifth round proper

-The fifth set of games were played on either 20, 26 or 28 February, or 10 March 1979.
+The fifth set of games was played on either 20, 26 or 28 February, or 10 March 1979.
 Two replays were played on 26 February and 12 March.

 Sixth round proper

 The sixth round of FA Cup games were played on 10 March 1979, except for the Southampton–Arsenal match which began on 19 March.
 Holders Ipswich Town were eliminated by Liverpool.
 There were three replays.